REGIONAL AND REMOTE SCHOOLS LOAN BOX PROGRAMS

 Democracy (Year 5)

 This program discusses the meaning of democracy and investigates the key values of Australia's democracy.
 Students participate in a series of interactive activities to reinforce these concepts.
-A fund, education 'game show' will be used to consolidate their leaning.
+A fun, education 'game show' will be used to consolidate their learning.
 (ACHASSK115)

 Three Levels of Government (Years 5-8)